surapura/surapura.github.io/_posts/2024-06-19-Alzheimer.md

 title: "Alzheimer  Writeup HackMyVM"
 date: 2024-06-19 00:00:00 +0530
 categories: [Write Up,  HackMyVM]
-tags: [Privilage Escalation, SSH, rsa key, symbolic link]
+tags: [Privilege Escalation, SSH, Binary Exploitation, Port Knocking]
 ---

 ![Alt Text](/img/alzheimer/1.png)

-<strong>The penetration test began with a nmap scan, which revealed that ports 22 (SSH) and 65530 were open.
-Further enumeration using Gobuster on port 65530 led to the discovery of the nt4share directory.
-SSH connection was established using a key found in nt4share.
-To escalate privileges, a symbolic link was created, granting access to the root account.
-The penetration test culminated in accessing the root account via SSH using the newly acquired key, enabling the retrieval of the flags.
+<strong>The penetration test commenced with a scan using nmap, which identified open and filtered ports.
+An anonymous FTP login revealed a .txt file with port knocking instructions.
+Knocking on ports 1000, 2000, and 3000 opened more ports, confirmed with another nmap scan.
+Checking port 80 for hints and using Gobuster led to new directories.
+Initially finding nothing, the .txt file was revisited, revealing an SSH password.
+Using this password, an SSH connection was successfully established.
+The final phase involved exploring binary vulnerabilities for privilege escalation, ultimately leading to the acquisition of both flags.</strong>

 <a href="https://hackmyvm.eu/machines/machine.php?vm=Alzheimer" target="_blank" rel="noopener noreferrer">vm link</a>